jez/bask/README.md

 Bask was initially forked from [bash-task-runner].
 It was forked for a couple
 reasons:

-- I needed a to vendor it for an unrelated project.
+- I needed to vendor it for an unrelated project.
 - I wanted to drop the dependency on GNU coreutils.
 - I wanted to improve the name :smirk: